marc-h-lambert/W-VI/readme.md

 ## Object

-This is the companion code for the NIPS paper project.
+This is the companion code for the paper \[[1][4]\].
+Please cite this paper if you use this code.

 ## Installation
 The code is available in python using the standard library.
-Run TestVGP.py.
-To change the running test, edit the file and put another string in the array TEST=["MyTest"].

 ## python files
-The source of the library "Core" which implement the assesed algorithms is available in python [here][0] and structured as follows:
-- VariationalGP.py: contain the model for the Gaussian process governed by Sarkka's ODE. and the bank of filters for multi-gaussian sampling (class VGP_bank).
-- VariationalGMM.py: contain the model for the GaussianMixture class including tools to compute and show the true distribution.
-Contains also the class VGMM which implement the algorithm to solve the Wasserstein gradient flows on GMM.
-- Integration.py: a set of tools to integrate an ODE.
-Only the class rk4step (RuneKutta integrator of order 4) is used here.
-- graphix.py: tools to draw ellipses
+The source of the algorithms which implement the Wasserstein variational inference is available in python [here][0].
+Boths case are managed: approximation of a target distribution with a Gaussian or with a mixture of Gaussian.
+In each case the target can be a mixture of Gaussians or a logistic target.
+[VGA_main][1] is the main program to test the variational Gaussian approximation (model with only one Gaussian) whereas [GMM_main][2] is the corresponding test program for mixture of Gaussian model.
+Both can be run to reproduce some results of the paper run.
+Notice that only the tests appearing in the string list TEST are run, modify this list in the code to add your desired tets.

 [0]: ./Core
+[1]: ./VGA_main.py
+[2]: ./GMM_main.py
+[4]: ...

+\[1\]: ["Variational inference via Wasserstein gradient flows , M. Lambert, S. Chewi, S. Bonnabel, F. Bach, P. Rigollet."][4]